YahavGerhard/chacha20-hardware-accelerator/README.md

 * **Result:** The final output is verified to be identical to the original input string, proving the arithmetic and timing integrity of the FPGA implementation.

 ### 3. Methodology:
-* **Static Test Vectors:** Used fixed 256-bit Keys and 64-byte payloads for deterministic, bit-perfect verification against RFC 7539 reference standards.
+* **Static Test Vectors:** Used fixed 256-bit Keys and 64-byte payloads for deterministic verification against reference standards.
-* **Shadow Buffering (udmabuf):** Implementation of `udmabuf` ensures safe and synchronized memory sharing between userspace Linux and the FPGA hardware.
+* **Shadow Buffering (udmabuf):** Implementation of `udmabuf` (userspace DMA buffers) ensures safe and synchronized memory sharing between Linux and the FPGA hardware.

 ## Project Structure
 * [RTL](./RTL) - Custom Verilog source files for the ChaCha20 IP (English comments).